afrut/learn-gcp/notes.md

 - Caching
     - **Query caches** are is associated with report components, not with data sources.
 When a component generates a query, it checks the query cache and returns if there is a cahce hit.
 Components cache only the data they need to display their visualizations.
     - **Pre-fetch caching** is a feature where data studio anticipates the data needed and fetches it from the underlying data source before the data is requested.
+    - Owner credentials are required to use the enable cache option in BigQuery.
+    - Pre-fetch caching can only use data sources with the Owner credentials.
+    - Cache auto-expires after 12 hours.
     - The data in the cache can be old.
 Refresh the cache if new data is not being displayed.

 ### Pub/Sub
-- TODO: read documentation
 - Typically used as the first service to ingest high-volume streaming data.
 - A **topic** is an append-only log that producers can publish to and consumers can subscribe to.
 - To access the data in Pub/Sub, an application uses a **subscription**.
 A topic can have multiple subscriptions but a subscription can only be for one topic.
     - In a **push subscription**, Pub/Sub accesses an endpoint to send data.
 Used when multiple topics need to be processed by the same webhook.
     - In a **pull subscription**, the application sends a request to Pub/Sub to access the data.
 This is used when efficiency and throughput of message processing is critical.
     - In a **BigQuery subscription**, data is written to an existing BigQuery table as they are received.
-- **Apache Kafka** is an open-source alternative to this service.
 - **At least once** delivery guarantee.
 Data will be delivered to at least one consumer in every subscription to a topic.
 - Keeps data for 7 days by default.
 This retention period can be changed.
 - Once a consumer for each subscription to a topic has acknowledged receipt of a message, the message will be deleted from storage.
 - Can deliver data out of order and can deliver duplicates.
 Use in conjunction with Dataflow if you need data to be in order and to deduplicate.
+- When a subscriber does not acknowledge receipt of messages, the message is marked for retry.
+- A subscriber never acknowledging receipt of messages will result in a large amount of duplicate messages due to retrying.
+- **Apache Kafka** is an open-source alternative to this service.
+- Sharing Kafka data can be achieved using the Pub/Sub connector and Kafka Streams.
+Configure Pub/Sub to be the sink.
 - **subscription/num_undelivered_messages** is a metric that indicates how well subscribers are keeping up with data being ingested.
 - Define a schema during topic creation to ensure  to ensure messages are written with a standard structure.
 - Supports Protocol Buffer (ProtoBuf) and Avro formats for schema definition.